 We are not really certain when selling patients became a popular trend throughout the addiction treatment community.
 Nevertheless, it has, and while many are arrested, fired, or go out of business, one thing remains.
 The addict still suffers.
 These young people are on the front lines of addiction, every day.
 It’s not easy for an addict to admit they need help, and when they finally do, they are tossed from one flop house to another; treated like a paycheck; like a means to an end.

 Patient brokering, kick-backs, recruiting addicts and recycling them are all by far a new low, and obviously enough, these things give not ONE addict a fighting chance.
-Without patient care in mind, without the person’s health, well-being, and safety coming first, there is no room for success for anyone seeking help.
+Without patient care in mind, without the person’s health, well-being, and safety coming first, there is no room for success for anyone seeking inpatient addiction help.
 One major unfortunate…these “body-brokers” literally have no idea the amount of harm they have or are causing to the addicted and their loved ones.
 For a family who has maybe one opportunity to help their son or daughter, may blow it in a facility that only cares about turning a profit.

 Stories of inevitable relapse, overdose, and death have surfaced over the years.
 A young girl relapses while a resident at a sober home in South Florida and is then dropped off at a run-down motel.
 This young woman died of a drug overdose in that very motel.
 Would we really expect anything different from an addiction treatment facility whose philosophy is not patient care, but instead how to turn the largest profit?